|

 Leclerc

-France, Bosnia, Cyprus, Qatar, Saudi Arabia, United Arab Emirates
+Saudi Arabia, United Arab Emirates and Venezuela.

 The AMX-30

 has a welded hull and cast turret.
-It's development was focused on
+Its development was focused on

 with NBC protection and automatic fire suppression systems.
 Armor of